tainn/kouriae/README.md

 ## Usage

-The script accessible under the `kr` or `kouriae` command.
+The script is accessible under the `kr` or `kouriae` command.
 By default, or by passing in the `-e/--encode` flag, it will encode the message.
 By passing in the `-d/--decode` flag, it will decode the message.

 - encode: 1 parameter in (text), 2 out (encoded text, key)
 - decode: 2 parameters in (encoded text, key), 1 out (decoded text)